-Brickman entered into a Joint Venture Agreement with Hornig Capital Partners to acquire the fee-simple interest in two buildings located at 10-75 Irving Avenue and 10-95 Irving Avenue in Ridgewood, Queens New York for $14.5 million ($161 per square foot) in April 2016.
-The asset was built in 1929 and consists of two buildings; the first is a single story industrial manufacturing warehouse totaling 24,499 remeasured net rentable square feet while the second is a two story industrial manufacturing building with a mezzanine totaling 65,837 remeasured net rentable square feet.
+Brickman entered into a Joint Venture Agreement with Hornig Capital Partners to acquire the fee-simple interest in two buildings located at 10-75 Irving Avenue and 10-95 Irving Avenue in Ridgewood, Queens New York in April 2016.
+The asset was built in 1929 and consists of two buildings; the first is a single story industrial manufacturing warehouse while the second is a two story industrial manufacturing building with a mezzanine.
 The combined 90,336 square foot buildings are located along the border of Ridgewood, Queens and Bushwick, Brooklyn in an emerging area with limited space available to meet the demand for industrial, artistic, and flex office tenants.

-The Property benefits from being located two-blocks off of the L train stop at Halsey Street.
-The L train is the main mode of transportation for most people coming to and from Manhattan, Williamsburg and Bushwick.
-The L Train has been the main driver of the rapid gentrification and growth of Bushwick as rising rents in Williamsburg and other more established Brooklyn neighborhoods along the L have pushed individuals further east along the L train where individuals can find more space and relative affordability without sacrificing convenient connectivity via the subway.
+The Property benefits from being located two blocks from the L train stop at Halsey Street.
+The L train is the main mode of transportation for people commuting to and from Manhattan, Williamsburg and Bushwick.
+The L Train has been the main driver of the rapid gentrification and growth of Bushwick as rising rents in Williamsburg has pushed tenants further east.